VIDT-DAO/staking/README.md

 npm run verify -- --network rinkeby
 ```

-You may also want to verify the ERC20Mock and LPMock contracts on Etherscan.
+You may also want to verify the ERC20Mock contract on Etherscan.

 ```
 node_modules/.bin/truffle verify ERC20Mock
-node_modules/.bin/truffle verify LPMock
 ```

 _Verification may fail because of rate limits.
 Just try again._